dnsimple/dnsimple-support/content/articles/can-elliptic-curve-key-ssl-certificates.markdown

 # Do you support Elliptic Curve Cryptography (ECC) SSL certificates?

-You currently **cannot purchase certificates with elliptic curve keys**.
-If you submit a custom CSR signed with an ECC key it will be rejected by our certificate authority with an error message indicating the key is too short.
+Yes.
+You **can purchase certificates with elliptic curve keys**.
+To purchase an ECC signed SSL certificate, submit a custom CSR request signed with an ECDSA private key.
+The curve function for the ECDSA key must be one of the following:

-We are aware of the advantages of ECC certificates and we hope to support them in the future.
+* prime256v1
+* secp384r1